EPIC Systems, Inc: Restructuring and Continued Growth

 By 2009, EPIC had seen a 21% growth rate within three years.
 Revenue grew exponentially during this time period (2005-2008), and the company had expanded to 50 employees.
 In 2009, one of the original founders of EPIC, Matt Quinn, sold his half of EPIC to the other owner, John Schott, making Schott the sole owner and President of EPIC Systems.

 EPIC expanded their automation services again in 2011 with the addition of the Insta-Panel control system.
 The Insta-Panel consisted of a standard control box equipped with a flexible HMI.
 The company marketed the Insta-Panel as an all-in-one automation tool that allows manufacturers to quickly automate or upgrade industrial systems.
 That same year, EPIC also released a custom turnkey medical device assembly machine for a top biotechnology company.

 Expansion continued in 2012 when EPIC added an additional 7,000 feet of office and manufacturing space.
 This expansion allowed the machine vision group to move into a larger space.
 Cognex awarded EPIC the “Partner System Integrator of the Year Award” for the highest growth nationwide of complete machine vision systems.
 EPIC was also a finalist in Control Engineering's Integrator of the Year competition in 2012 and 2013.

-EPIC had grown to 60 employees by mid-2013.
-This growth was recognized by the Inc. 500 listing EPIC received.
-EPIC was also recognized a Top Place to Work by the St. Louis Post Dispatch in 2013.